johnmyleswhite/Vega.jl/README.md

 # NOTICE

-**This package is unmaintained.
-Its reliability is not guaranteed.**

-**5/7/2015: This package is trying to be revived by [Randy Zwitch](https://github.com/randyzwitch) for v0.4.
-Its reliability is still in flux**
+**5/20/2015: This package is being revived by [Randy Zwitch](https://github.com/randyzwitch) for v0.4.
+Its reliability is still in flux, but should work in Jupyter Notebook and from the REPL**

 # Introduction